• Skip to primary navigation

 Having spent most of my life fighting for public safety through enforcement of our immigration laws, I am shocked and extremely disappointed to learn that in your recent appointment of John King to Insurance Commissioner, you have chosen to elevate a friend of the notorious GALEO organization to a position of power in our state government.
 John King has served as a valuable assistant in GALEO’s fundraising.

 GALEO’s Executive Director, Jerry Gonzalez is giddy in his excitement over King’s appointment and boasting of the friendship and connection with your choice for an appointment to constitutional office.
-Like most conservatives, we expected to this happen only after the Democrats gained control of our state government.
+Like most conservatives, we expected to see this happen only after the Democrats gained control of our state government.

 I have also just learned that you have lent your own prestige to a GALEO fundraiser with your attendance in the past.